 Mr Hewett was appointed as Company Secretary on 20 June 2017.
-Mr Hewett is a Chartered Secretary and holds a Master of Business Law (MBusLaw) from Curtin University and a Graduate Diploma in Applied Corporate Governance (GradDipACG) from the Governance Institute of Australia.
-Mr Hewett is a Fellow of the Institute of Chartered Secretaries and Administrators, a Fellow of the Governance Institute of Australia, a Master Member (MSAFAA) of SAFAA and a member of the Australian Institute of Company Directors (AICD).
+Mr Hewett is a Chartered Secretary and holds a Master of Business Law (MBusLaw) from Curtin University, and a Graduate Diploma in Applied Corporate Governance (GradDipACG) from the Governance Institute of Australia.
+Mr Hewett is a Fellow of the Institute of Chartered Secretaries and Administrators, a Fellow of the Governance Institute of Australia, a Master Member (MSAFAA) of SAFAA, and a member of the AICD.